projectcalico/calico/security/host-forwarded-traffic.md

 ### Tutorial

-Let’s say I have a host that has two network interfaces:
+Let's say I have a host that has two network interfaces:

 - eth0 -  connects to the main datacenter network for application traffic
 - eth1 -  connects to a special maintenance network